Lean Six Sigma combines system design, problem-solving, and data-informed decision-making to improve safety, quality, flow, and reliability.

 Measuring the value stream involves systematically analyzing and mapping the entire process, from start to finish, to identify areas of waste, inefficiency, and defects.
 By measuring the value stream, organizations gain a comprehensive understanding of the current state of their processes, enabling them to pinpoint specific problems or bottlenecks that hinder productivity, quality, or customer satisfaction.
 This step serves as a foundational element in the Lean Six Sigma methodology, as it helps to target and prioritize improvements that will have the most significant impact on overall performance and customer value.

-3. Eliminate Waste to Create Smooth Flow
+3. Eliminate Waste and Barriers to Create Safe, Reliable Flow

 This Lean Six Sigma principle emphasizes the systematic elimination of non-value-added activities or waste from processes to achieve smooth and efficient workflow.
 By identifying and reducing unnecessary steps, delays, or resources that do not contribute to the end product or service, organizations can optimize their operations, reduce costs, and deliver value to customers more swiftly and consistently